-• 1 (7) For all Applicants, a complete set of fingerprints in the manner required by the 2 Director for the purpose of conducting a criminal background check, and such additional information 3 concerning the criminal histories of Owners, as may be required by the Director; 4 (8) Written verification that the owner of the real property where the Cannabis Business 5 will be located consents to its use as a Cannabis Business.
-Such written verification must be signed by 6 the property owner or the owner's agent; 7 (9) Where the Applicant leases the Real Property, a copy of the lease; 8 (10) A determination from the Planning Department that the proposed use as a 9 Cannabis Business is in compliance with the Planning Code; 10 (11) An Operations Plan that includes such information as may be required by the 11 Director, including but not limited to: 12 (A) An odor mitigation plan; 13 (B) A Hazardous materials inventory; 14 (C) A power plan; 15 (D) A Security Plan; 16 - (E) A track and trace compliance plan; 17 (F) A waste disposal plan; and 18 (G) A water management plan.
-19 (12) A copy of the Applicant's business license, as required by Article 2 of the Business 20 and Tax Regulations Code, or where pending, proof of application therefor; 21 (13) A copy of the Applicant's business registration certificate, as required by Article 22 12 of the Business and Tax Regulations Code, or where pending, proof of application therefor; 23 (14) A copy of the Applicant's Seller's Permit, as may be required by Section 6067 of 24 the California Revenue and Taxation Code, or where pending, proof of application therefor; 25 (15) A completed Permit Checklist upon a form provided by the Director;
+1 (7) For all Applicants, a complete set of fingerprints in the manner required by the 2 Director for the purpose of conducting a criminal background check, and such additional information 3 concerning the criminal histories of Owners, as may be required by the Director; 4 (8) Written verification that the owner of the real property where the Cannabis Business 5 will be located consents to its use as a Cannabis Business.
+Such written verification must be signed by 6 the property owner or the owner's agent; 7 (9) Where the Applicant leases the Real Property, a copy of the lease; 8 (10) A determination from the Planning Department that the proposed use as a 9 Cannabis Business is in compliance with the Planning Code; 10 (11) An Operations Plan that includes such information as may be required by the 11 Director, including but not limited to: 12 (A) An odor mitigation plan; 13 (B) A Hazardous materials inventory; 14 (C) A power plan; 15 (D) A Security Plan; 16 (E) A track and trace compliance plan; 17 (F) A waste disposal plan; and 18 (G) A water management plan.
+19 (12) A copy of the Applicant's business license, as required by Article 2 of the 20 Business and Tax Regulations Code, or where pending, proof of application therefor; For 21 Applicants with 10 or more employees, a statement that the Applicant will enter into, or 22 demonstrate that it has already entered into, and abide by the terms of a Labor Peace 23 Agreement; 24 (13) A copy of the Applicant's business registration certificate, as required by Article 25 12 of the Business and Tax Regulations Code, or where pending, proof of application therefor;

-shared entryways.
+(14) A copy of the Applicant's Seller's Permit, as may be required by Section 6067 of the California Revenue and Taxation Code, or where pending, proof of application therefor;

+(15) A completed Permit Checklist upon a form provided by the Director;

+(16) A detailed, scaled diagram of the proposed Premises that shows the boundaries of the property and all entrances, exits, interior partitions, walls, rooms, doorways, and common or shared entryways.
 The diagram must show the areas in which all Commercial Cannabis Activity will take place, including but not limited to areas where access will be limited to employees of the Cannabis Business and Customer access will be prohibited.
-If the proposed Premises consists of only a portion of property, the diagram shall reflect the Premises used for Cannabis activity and describe the use for the remaining portion of the property; (17) Disclosure of all other previous and current Cannabis-related licenses and permits issued by or sought from the City, the State, and any out-of-state jurisdiction, including the date the permit or license was issued or denied, and the name of the permitting or licensing authority; (18) A signed statement authorizing the Department of the Environment or, where applicable, the Public Utilities Commission to conduct an energy assessment within the first year of operation; (19) A copy of a proposed Good Neighbor Policy, developed in consultation with the Office of Cannabis, under which the Applicant agrees to: (A) Provide to residential and commercial neighbors located within 300 feet of the Cannabis Business the name, phone number, and email address of an onsite manager or community relations staff person who may be contacted concerning any problems associated with operation of the establishment; (B) Maintain the Premises, adjacent sidewalk and/or alley in good condition at all times; and (C) Prohibit loitering in or around the Premises, and post notifications on the Premises advising individuals of this prohibition.
-(20) A staffing plan that includes an organizational chart, demonstrating the roles and responsibilities of each employee and the reporting structure;
+If the proposed Premises consists of only a portion of property, the diagram shall reflect the Premises used for Cannabis activity and describe the use for the remaining portion of the property;

+(17) Disclosure of all other previous and current Cannabis-related licenses and permits issued by or sought from the City, the State, and any out-of-state jurisdiction, including the date the permit or license was issued or denied, and the name of the permitting or licensing authority;

-(16) A detailed, scaled diagram of the proposed Premises that shows the boundaries of the property and all entrances, exits, interior partitions, walls, rooms, doorways, and common or
+(18) A signed statement authorizing the Department of the Environment or, where applicable, the Public Utilities Commission to conduct an energy assessment within the first year of operation;

+(19) A copy of a proposed Good Neighbor Policy, developed in consultation with the Office of Cannabis, under which the Applicant agrees to:

+(A) Provide to residential and commercial neighbors located within 300 feet of the Cannabis Business the name, phone number, and email address of an onsite manager or community relations staff person who may be contacted concerning any problems associated with operation of the establishment;

+(B) Maintain the Premises, adjacent sidewalk and/or alley in good condition at all times; and